November 9 2017 | Campus Life

 MacEwan University celebrates the good news of our staff and faculty.
 Here are a few recent accomplishments.

 1. On November 9, Michelle Plouffe will be receiving a Women in Law Leadership (WILL) Award in the category of In-House Counsel.
 Every year, the WILL Awards are presented to female legal professionals in Alberta.

 Michelle is being recognized for going above and beyond in her role as MacEwan’s vice-president, general counsel and compliance officer.
 In a few short years, she has demonstrated strategic leadership, strong management skills, and a tireless commitment to making the MacEwan community a better place by championing equity, diversity and safe space creation for students and employees.
-Among her many achievements are the establishment of the university’s sexual violence policy and Office of Sexual Violence Prevention and Education.
+Among her many achievements are the establishment of the university’s sexual violence policy and Office of Sexual Violence Prevention, Education and Response.

 2. It’s November, so that means Avenue Edmonton has released the names of its Top 40 Under 40.
 Congratulations to Jill Green, a registered psychologist with Wellness and Psychological Services, and Assistant Professor Dr. Junaid Jahangir, economics, (pictured right) for being recognized among the Top 40 Under 40 for 2017.